-Apart from the above mentioned Android Emulators, some couldn’t make it to the list.
-We tested them and were found unstable or couldn’t get them to run correctly.
+Apart from the Android Emulators mentioned above, some couldn’t make it to the list.
+We tested them and found them unstable or couldn’t run correctly.
 Those include Droid4x, Windroy, Andy, and Xamarin.
 Since we couldn’t get them to work on our machines, it doesn’t mean you can’t.
-You should give them a try if you still couldn’t satisfy your quench for the best Android Emulator that suits your needs.
+You should give them a try if you still can’t satisfy your quench for the best Android Emulator that suits your needs.

-Out of the four mentioned, Andy got arraigned for installing crypto miners on users’ machines without intimidating them.
-While it was one of the Android Emulator we wanted to add on this list, it didn’t work out well.
-We recommend you to stay away from Andy.
-Some of the other Android Emulators may also do this, and it’s always better to check the emulator for any suspicious activities before installing them on your computer.
+Andy got arraigned for installing crypto miners on users’ machines without intimidating them out of the four mentioned.
+While it was one of the Android Emulators we wanted to add to this list, it didn’t work out well.
+We recommend you stay away from Andy.
+Other Android Emulators may also do this, and it’s always better to check the emulator for any suspicious activities before installing them on your computer.

 Frequently Asked Questions (FAQ)

 Which is the best Android Emulator for PC?